 - Pinpoint the location of the leak using an electronic leak detector.

 - Dig down to the water main and confirm the cause of the leak.

 - Repair the water main.
 Depending on the type of break, we may apply a repair clamp or replace a length of pipe.

-- Open valves to turn the water main back on and flush the water main.
+- Open valves to turn the water main back on, flush the water main and sample water quality.

 - Backfill to temporarily restore the excavated area.